[Synopsis: Performing background checks can be tricky. Here are the basics to help get us through.]

 Second, Driving Records

-If driving a vehicle will be part of the job you are hiring for, the importance of checking the applicant’s driving record comes into play in two ways:
+If (and only if) driving a vehicle will be part of the job you are hiring for, the importance of checking the applicant’s driving record comes into play in two ways:

 - We want to know if the applicant has had their license suspended or revoked, if they have any serious offenses on record and that the driver’s license the applicant submitted hasn’t been falsified in any way.